-MPSI UltraFast stochastic inversion scheme is a joint venture project with Earthworks reservoir which is considered the fastest stochastic seismic inversion scheme currently available.
+MPSI UltraFast stochastic inversion scheme is a joint venture project ARK CLS and Wessex Geoscience.
+It is considered the fastest stochastic seismic inversion scheme currently available.

 - Full bandwidth model based on seismic inversion technology

 - Low cost, no fuss unlike most stochastic inversion algorithms which are slow, expensive or both

 These ARK CLS / Wessex Geoscience OpendTect plugins are collectively called Multi-Point Stochastic Inversion (MPSI) and include deterministic and UltraFast stochastic seismic inversion.